What is interpersonal skills?

 Employers are always looking for candidates with some of the following interpersonal skills.
 They’re looking for someone who can effectively collaborate, communicate, and display hard work and commitment.

 What interpersonal skills do employers look for?
-This is a top 10 list of interpersonal skills that can help you land a job or get a promotion.
+Below are examples of the top 10 list of interpersonal skills that can help you land a job or get a promotion.

 Self-confidence is the key to new opportunities and prospects.
 It helps you stand apart from your competition.
 It also proves how you deal with different situations, and handle them effectively and positively.
 It’s important to have self-confidence at each stage of your career, whether you’re just starting out or you’ve become more experienced.